-This could be in direct reference to Dumbledore’s mistake with thinking he could detroy the Horcux without any great repercussions to his well being and foreshadowing he’s death becasue of it.
+This could be in direct reference to Dumbledore's mistake of thinking he could destroy the Horcrux without any great repercussion to his well-being and foreshadows his death because of it.
 (10) – Submitted by Danielle

 If I tell you to leave me and save yourself, you will do as I tell you?

-The Weasley twins are referred to as individuals throughout the book; when the trio hear “Potterwatch” on the radio they immediately recognize that it is Fred, not George, who is on the show.
-The fact that they are seen not as a pair for perhaps the first time in the series could give a clue that only one of them will survive the final battle.
+The Weasley twins are not often referred to as individuals throughout the book; when the trio hear Potterwatch on the radio, they immediately recognize that it is Fred, not George, who is on the show.
+The fact that they are seen not as a pair for one of the few times in the series could give a clue that only one of them will survive the final battle.
+(22)

-Harry thinks that he “seemed set on course to become just as reckless a godfather to Teddy Lupin as Sirius Black had been to him” on page 418 (UK edition).
-This could foreshadow the deaths of Tonks and Lupin, as this would put their son Teddy in the same situation, in regards to upbringing, as Harry found himself in. – Submitted by Agnieszka
+Harry thinks that he "seemed set on course to become just as reckless a godfather to Teddy Lupin as Sirius Black had been to him."
+This could foreshadow the deaths of Tonks and Lupin since this would put their son, Teddy, in the same situation, in regard to upbringing, as Harry found himself in.
+(25) – Submitted by Agnieszka